San Marcos Consolidated Independent School District is making strides to engage its students in learning every day.

 San Marcos CISD has nearly 8,000 students enrolled between its high school, two middle schools and six elementary schools according to the district’s website.

-A list of the participants, awards and photos can be found here on the San Marcos CISD website.
+A copy of Addison’s essay can be read here on the SMCISD’s website.